On the $p$-adic Skolem Problem: Decidability of the p -adic Skolem Problem

-There are several interesting consequences. \begin{remark} Call $f_P$ an exponential polynomial with algebraic coefficients if $y_i$ does not appear in $P$ with positive degree for $1 \leq i \leq s$.
-Then Lem. \ref{lem:mainLemma} shows that any irrational zero $t$ of an exponential polynomial with algebraic coefficients has a unique irreducible exponential polynomial with algebraic coefficients that it is a root of (if $t$ is algebraic this is just its normal minimal polynomial).
-Therefore, just as in the case of algebraic numbers, we may associate to any \emph{exponential-algebraic number} (i.e., a root of an exponential polynomial with algebraic coefficients) a unique \emph{minimal} exponential polynomial with algebraic coefficients that it is a root of. \end{remark} \begin{remark} The condition that $P,Q$ are coprime to irreducible polynomials of the form $\sum_{i=1}^s (a_i+b_i x)y_i$ obviously holds when $P,Q$ have no $y_1,\dots,y_s$ components, which is exactly when $f_P,f_Q$ are exponential polynomials with algebraic coefficients, which is the form taken by algebraic-valued LRS. \end{remark} \begin{remark} The result also holds if we work instead with Schanuel's Conjecture on elements of $\C$, and logarithms and exponentials over $\C$. \end{remark} \begin{remark} By taking $Q$ to be an integer polynomial in $x$ in the statement of Lemma \ref{lem:mainLemma}, one sees that irrational algebraic numbers cannot be zeros of irreducible exponential polynomials that are not polynomials in the usual sense. \end{remark}
+Otherwise, if $\sigma$ does appear in $P$ with positive degree, then instead the vanishing of the non-zero polynomial $\mathrm{Res}_\sigma(P,\mathrm{Res}_{y_1}(Q,R))$ at $\bm \tau$ proves that $\mathrm{trdeg}_\Q \Q(T) \leq 2s-2$, since $\mathrm{Res}_\sigma(P,\mathrm{Res}_{y_1}(Q,R))$ does not depend on $\sigma$ or $y_1$. \end{proof} There are several interesting consequences. \begin{remark} Call $f_P$ an exponential polynomial with algebraic coefficients if $y_i$ does not appear in $P$ with positive degree for $1 \leq i \leq s$.
+Then \cref{lem:mainLemma} shows that any irrational zero $t$ of an exponential polynomial with algebraic coefficients has a unique irreducible exponential polynomial with algebraic coefficients that it is a root of (if $t$ is algebraic this is just its normal minimal polynomial).
+Therefore, just as in the case of algebraic numbers, we may associate to any irrational \emph{exponential-algebraic number} (ie., a root of an exponential polynomial with algebraic coefficients) a unique \emph{minimal} exponential polynomial with algebraic coefficients that it is a root of. \end{remark} \begin{remark} The result also holds if we work instead with Schanuel's Conjecture on elements of $\C$, and logarithms and exponentials over $\C$. \end{remark} \begin{remark} By taking $Q$ to be an integer polynomial in $x$ in the statement of \cref{lem:mainLemma}, one sees that irrational algebraic numbers cannot be zeros of irreducible exponential polynomials that are not polynomials in the usual sense. \end{remark}